puppetlabs/puppet-docs/source/guides/modules.markdown

 There are cases, however, where the module depends on generic things that most people will already have defines or classes for in their regular manifests.
-Instead of adding these into the manifests of your module, add them to the depends folder (which is basically only documenting, it doesn't change how your module works) and mention these in your README, so people can at least see exactly what your module expects from these generic dependencies, and possibly integrate them into their own regular manifests.
+Instead of adding these into the manifests of your module, add them to the `depends` folder (which is basically only documenting, it doesn't change how your module works) and mention these in your `README`, so people can at least see exactly what your module expects from these generic dependencies, and possibly integrate them into their own regular manifests.